CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: Species(key, generation)

-    Represents a species and contains data about it such as members, fitness, and time stagnating.
+    Represents a :term:`species` and contains data about it such as members, fitness, and time stagnating (note: :py:class::`DefaultStagnation` manipulates many of these).

     :param int key: Identifier
     :param int generation: Initial generation of appearance

   .. py:class:: GenomeDistanceCache(config)

-    Caches genomic distance information to avoid repeated lookups.
+    Caches :term:`genomic distance` information to avoid repeated lookups (the :py:meth:`distance function <genome.DefaultGenome.distance>` is among the most time-consuming parts of the library, although most fitness functions are likely to far outweigh this).
 Called as a method with a pair of genomes to retrieve the distance.

   .. py:class:: DefaultSpeciesSet(config, reporters)

     Encapsulates the default speciation scheme by configuring it and performing the speciation function (placing genomes into species by genetic similarity).
+    :py:class:`DefaultReproduction` currently depends on this having a ``species`` attribute consisting of a dictionary of species keys to species.

+    :param object config: A configuration object (currently unused).
+    :param object reporters: A :py:class:`ReporterSet` instance giving reporters to be notified about :term:`genomic distance` statistics.

+    .. py:classmethod:: parse_config(param_dict)

+      Required interface method.
+Currently, the only configuration parameter is the :ref:`compatibility_threshold <compatibility-threshold-label>`.

+      :param param_dict: Dictionary of parameters from configuration file.
+      :type param_dict: dict(str, str)
+      :return: Configuration object; considered opaque by rest of code, so current type returned is not required for interface.
+      :rtype: dict

+    .. py:classmethod:: write_config(f, param_dict)

+      Required interface method.
+Writes parameter(s) to new config file.

+      :param file f: File to write to.
+      :param dict param_dict: Dictionary of current parameters in this implementation; more generally, stagnation config object.

+    .. py:method:: speciate(config, population, generation)

+      Required interface method.
+Place genomes into species by genetic similarity (:term:`genomic distance`).
+(The current code has a `docstring` stating that there may be a problem if all old species representatives are not dropped for each generation; it is not clear how this is consistent with the code in :py:meth:`DefaultReproduction.reproduce`, such as for ``elitism``.)

+      :param object config: :py:class:`DefaultConfig` object.
+      :param population: Population as per the output of :py:meth:`DefaultReproduction.reproduce`.
+      :type population: dict(int, object)
+      :param int generation: Current generation number.

+    .. py:method:: get_species_id(individual_id)

+      Required interface method (used by :py:class:`StdOutReporter`).
+Retrieves species id for a given genome id.

+      :param int individual_id: Genome id/key.
+      :return: Species id/key.
+      :rtype: int

+    .. py:method:: get_species(individual_id)

+      Retrieves species object for a given genome id.

+      :param int individual_id: Genome id/key.
+      :return: :py:class:`Species` containing the genome corresponding to the id/key.
+      :rtype: object

 .. todo::

-   Add more methods to the below for DefaultStagnation; try to figure out which ones are required interface methods.
+   Add more methods to the below for DefaultStagnation; try to figure out which ones are required interface methods; links re config file.

 .. py:module:: stagnation
    :synopsis: Keeps track of whether species are making progress and removes ones that are not (for a configurable number of generations).